vladbph/cymatix-doc/README.md

 .prompt:
     F$REPEAT = *
 ```
 Star `*` symbol tells to grab last value of the `t_prompt` in history.
 NOTE!
 It is only prompt that will be changed.
-All other slots in the curren deduction will state intact.
+All other slots in the current deduction will state intact.

 * ## `B$` prefix.
 Two steps back command